-Interacting with text through close reading, analysis, & interpretation.
+Interacting with text through close reading, analysis, and interpretation.

-Engaging & interacting with the text (deep reading of text) to discern the craft of the writer & the connectivity to other texts; & citing evidence to support a conclusion.
+Engaging and interacting with the text (deep reading of text) to discern not only the craft of the writer, but the connectivity to other texts and citing evidence to support a conclusion.
+Reading and analyzing seminal U.S. documents of historical and literary significance, including how they address related themes and concepts.